Spies and Hackers

 29. Every execution of a command or listing of found entries in a database is done with a high frequency tone

-4. Gravatar Craig Betts UNITED STATES Says:
+4. Craig Betts UNITED STATES Mozilla Firefox Solaris Terminalist says:

 Ah yes, the second Matrix movie and the ssh attack.
 Very nice!